 Being polite isn’t just about saying “please, excuse me, and thank you.”
 It is about giving your caller the same respect and consideration that you would expect someone to give you when you are trying to conduct business over the phone.

 Many people think that answering phones is something that anyone can do.
-Sure, anyone can pick up a phone and answer it, but not everyone has the personality or customer service skills to properly navigate through tough calls and remain polite to each and every caller.
+Sure, anyone can pick up a phone and answer it, but not everyone has the personality or customer service skills to properly handle upset customers and remain professional on the phone call.